Indianapolis Property Management How To: Tenant Screening

 For example, you can say you won’t accept any tenants with a credit score lower than 600, or you won’t accept anyone with a felony record in the last 10 years.
 You have to be consistent across the board.
 Fair housing laws are important and they must be followed.

 We have found that screening can be complicated for landlords, but it’s very important.
-You can have a property manager take care of the screening and the leasing and then take over the management on your own once a tenant is in place.
+You can have a property manager take care of the screening and the leasing and then take over the management once a tenant is in place if you choose.
 That might be a good option if you want to manage your own property, but you need help with the tenant screening.